Shell access to your server using SSH (PuTTY for Windows)

 - In future, to reconnect to the same server again you'll simply need to select your Saved Session, click Load and then Open.

-If you manage a lot of sites, and want to be able to login without having to know or enter the current password, then please read our guide on How to use public/private keys for SSH and SFTP.
+If you manage a lot of sites, and want to be able to login without having to know or enter the current password, then please read our guide on How to use public/private keys for SSH and SFTP - link opens in a new window.